Second Battle of Quảng Trị: Battle

 On 9 September, the final assault to capture the citadel was launched by the 147th and 258th Brigades.
 The amphibious diversion succeeded in drawing away PAVN artillery fire from the Citadel enabling the Marines to advance rapidly.
 An imaginary line drawn across the middle of the Citadel became the boundary between the two Marine brigades.
 The 258th Brigade continued its attack in the southern portion while the 147th Brigade attacked in the northern half, the 3rd Battalion, now attached to the 147th Brigade and closest to the northern wall of the Citadel, stood fast while the 7th Battalion deployed to its north.
 Near the southeast corner of the Citadel, Lieutenant Colonel Đỗ Hữu Tùng, commanding officer of the 6th Battalion with the 258th Brigade, set up a forward command post and moved within striking distance of the walls of the Citadel, which were 30 in thick and 15 ft high.
 A lot of this wall had already been reduced to rubble, but much of it still stood.
 Progress toward the wall was slow because the PAVN had tunnelled an intricate and interlocking defensive system throughout the entire fortress.
 On the night of 9 September, a squad of Marines from the 6th Battalion managed to slip in and out of the Citadel.
 At 21:00 on 10 September, Tùng launched a night attack against the PAVN on the southeast corner and was successful in gaining a lodgement on top of the wall.
 Early on 11 September, a platoon moved over this section of the wall, and in spite of stubborn enemy resistance, expanded to occupy a company-sized position within a few hours.
 While the fighting for the Citadel was going on, the 1st Battalion had secured the bridgehead where Highway 1 crossed the Thạch Hãn River and held it despite several fierce PAVN counterattacks.
 From 11 to 15 September, the 2nd Battalion reached the Thạch Hãn River, closing the gap between the 1st and 6th Battalions.
 The 3rd and 7th Battalions fought their way through the northern part of the city and reached the fortress wall on the morning of 15 September.
 At 10:15 that same day, the 3rd Battalion entered the north side of the Citadel.
 That afternoon the PAVN stiffened their resistance and called in a massive artillery barrage to stop the 3rd and 6th Battalions as they advanced toward the west wall.
 By 17:00 on 15 September, the Marines had gained complete control of the Citadel.
 Meanwhile between 11 and 15 September the 2nd Battalion advanced to the southern bank of the Thạch Hãn River, where they halted, exhausted and depleted by heavy casualties and unable to push on to Đông Hà.
+Shortly after noon on 16 September, Marines raised the flag of South Vietnam over the west gate of the citadel, signifying the end of 138 days of North Vietnamese occupation.